This page shows photos and videos taken of Monarch caterpillars raised inside, and of some found outside in the garden.

 Monarch caterpillars will readily feed on immature seed pods:

 Since Monarch caterpillars go through five growth stages (called ‘instars’), they then have to moult four times.
 After moulting, they eat the shedded moult which gives them a source of protein.
+However they don’t eat the moult head as can be seen below.
+When freshly moulted, the caterpillar head, legs and prolegs have a yellowish color, a bit translucent.

 SEARCHING FOR A SPOT TO PUPATE – When Monarch caterpillars are ready to pupate (turn into a chrysalis), they start looking for a suitable spot.
 Once they find it, they weave a silk pad and hang upside down from it in a ‘J’ position.
 This stage lasts for around 10-12 hours.